108+ Earth Day Celebrations in Los Angeles

 Earth Day Celebration/Green Expo

-The City of Calabasas invites families to its Earth Day Celebration/Green Expo on Saturday, April 12th from 2:00 pm to 5:00 pm.
-The festivities at this free event include learning booths and special exhibitors, as well as family-friendly performances, giveaways, and more.
+The City of Calabasas invites families to its Earth Day Celebration/Green Expo on Saturday, April 18th from 2:00 pm to 5:00 pm.
+The festivities at this free event include educational booths, giveaways, hands-on activities for all ages, and more.

 Earth Day Celebration